daleUrquhart/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-A continuation of learning from the tic-tac-toe game, following the course provided by HCS50 course
+A continuation of learning from the rock paper scissors game, following the course provided by HCS50

 ---